richardnair/BEETlab.io/_pages/research.md

 Roots are essential for sustainable and productive agriculture but in-field assesment lags well behind above-ground parts of plants.
-We are taking a stakeholder-focused approach to calibrate as we aim to deliver a solution in via approachable technology so it can be used in future food system by everyday users.
+We are taking a stakeholder-focused approach to deliver an approachable technical solution for root management in future food systems.
-RootCheck is led by Richard, with collaborators Saoirse Tracy (UCD), Aoife Gowan (UCD) and Gillian Young (AFBI Newgrange), RootCheck is funded via the SFI National Challenge Fund Future Food Systems call.
+RootCheck is led by Richard, with collaborators Saoirse Tracy (UCD), Aoife Gowan (UCD) and Gillian Young (AFBI Newgrange), *RootCheck is funded via the SFI National Challenge Fund Future Food Systems call.*

 *Members of the PSF Group are also involved in the following projects:*